HISPANIC HERITAGE MONTH

 Honor a loved one on Día de los Muertos

-On Friday, November 1 and Saturday, November 2, we will be celebrating Día de los Muertos with a special altar at our headquarters honoring loved ones who have passed.
+On Saturday, November 1 and Sunday, November 2, we will be celebrating Día de los Muertos with a special altar at our headquarters honoring loved ones who have passed.
 Photos and tribute messages will also be displayed on a special Día de los Muertos page on our website

 Photos of our altar will be posted on our social media pages on November 1.
-However, if you would like to view in person, you may visit our headquarters in New Providence on Friday, November 1 between 12pm-3pm.

 Here is a sample post for social media: